SFPC/BeginningCodersBootcamp/1_graphics_variables_functions/README.md

 ---

-### More basic graphics & painter's algorithm
+### Comments

-We introduce comments (lines beginning with `//`) as an important tool for "writing a letter to yourself in code."
+Comments (lines beginning with `//`) are an important tool for "writing a letter to yourself in code."
 Example:

 ```cpp
 void ofApp::draw() {